3rd Generation Technologies for Lithium Extraction From Brine

 Lithium production in a growing market

-While a majority of lithium exploration companies focus their efforts on hard-rock exploration, lithium brine extraction has proven to be 50 percent cheaper—in terms of overall costs—and 30 percent faster.
-The process also has a much lower carbon footprint as it targets elements already in a solution, and does not require a mine, ore processing, a tailing pond, salt piles nor extensive supply chain or logistics.
-In designing and implementing lithium brine extraction processes, companies like IBAT are contributing extensively to the cleantech revolution.
+While many lithium exploration companies focus their efforts on hard-rock exploration, lithium brine extraction has proven to have substantially lower operating costs than hard rock mining.
+The process also has a much lower carbon footprint as it targets elements already in a solution, and does not require a mine, ore processing, a tailing pond, or extensive supply chain and logistics.

 Dr. John Burba is a physical chemist and a world-renowned pioneer in lithium and other mineral extraction technologies.
 His 35-year career includes lengthy periods at Dow Chemical Co, FMC Corp, and Great Lakes Chemical Corp (now Chemtura Corp), where he worked on a number of lithium brine projects in North and South America.